 A shareholders' agreement can enable the majority owner to prevent share transfer absolutely or to permit transfers but only after the shares have first been offered to the other shareholders as a whole or perhaps more narrowly offered simply to the majority shareholder.

 Should transfers to family members or family trusts be permitted?
-That's a matter for individual choice of course, but majority shareholders need to consider the pros and cons.
+That's a matter of individual choice of course, but majority shareholders need to consider the pros and cons.
 Yes, this offers flexibility in estate and tax planning to the new co-shareholder in question, but is worth the risk for the majority shareholder of potentially having a family member as co-shareholder, leave aside the complications arising should there be subsequent family breakdown?

 We would recommend that any family transfer provisions are considered in conjunction with proper will planning and, where appropriate, pre-nuptial agreements are considered, in order to ensure that the various documents dovetail together and do not conflict with each other.

 For further detail on these aspects, please look out for our upcoming articles on will and estate planning and prenuptial agreements.

 'Drag and tag' protections

 In addition to the above controls and protections, the shareholders' agreement could include drag and tag provisions.
 These provisions would apply where an offer is made by a third party to acquire the entire issued share capital of the company and the majority of the shareholders wish to accept that offer.
 The drag provisions would allow the majority to force the remaining shareholders to sell their shares on the same terms as is offered to the majority so that they do not lose the deal.
 The flip side of these rights are tag along rights where the minority can compel the majority to only sell when the offer they have received is extended to all the shareholders on the same terms.